bravoalpha79/MothRadar/README.md

 Based on the above general requirements, the following user stories have been identified:

 As a user:
-1. I want to be provided with som general information on the MothRadar app's available features and how to use them.
+1. I want to be provided with some general information on the MothRadar app's available features and how to use them.
 2. I want to be able to create a new ticket.
 3. I want to be able to edit/amend a ticket that I have created.
 4. I want to be able to browse existing tickets.